jseluis/Deep_Learning_Projects/01.04.02.Deep_Neural_Network_Image_Classification/README.md

 - [PIL](http://www.pythonware.com/products/pil/) is used here to test your model with your own picture at the end.
 - [imageo](https://pypi.org/project/imageio/) to resize the image.
 Check [imageo documentation](https://imageio.readthedocs.io/en/stable/)
 - dnn_app_utils provides the functions implemented in the "Building your Deep Neural Network: Step by Step" assignment to this notebook.
 - np.random.seed(1) is used to keep all the random function calls consistent.
-It will help us grade your work.
+It will help us grade

-If you do not have these packages installed please try:

-* !pip install numpy h5py matplotlib scipy PIL imageio

 Customize: